Preserving the memory of Estonian soldiers in Latvia

 The Estonian Navy assists Latvian forces during the War of Independence

-The heroic actions of the fallen officer of the 8th Estonian Rifle Corps of the Red Army, Jakob Kundera, ensured the successful attack of the battalion, but he himself was killed and a monument is dedicated to Jakob Kundera at the place of his fall and a monument has been erected at the Tušku Brethren Cemetery.
+The heroic actions of fallen officer Jakob Kunder of the 8th Estonian Rifle Corps of the Red Army ensured the successful assault of the battalion, but he himself was killed, and a monument has been dedicated to Jakob Kunder at the site of his fall and a monument has been erected at the Tuškis Brothers Cemetery.

 Liberation of Northern Latgale from the Bolsheviks